MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-microsoft-entra-health.md

 ### Sign-ins to applications using SAML authentication

-This scenario is included in the scenario monitoring, but at this time does not trigger alerts.
+This scenario is included in the scenario monitoring, but at this time doesn't trigger alerts.
 The scenario monitors SAML 2.0 authentication attempts that the Microsoft Entra cloud service for your tenant successfully processed.
 This metric currently excludes WS-FED/SAML 1.1 apps integrated with Microsoft Entra ID.
 This scenario is currently only available for scenario monitoring.

 - [Learn how the Microsoft Identity platform uses the SAML protocol](../../identity-platform/saml-protocol-reference.md)
 - [Use a SAML 2.0 IdP for single sign on](../hybrid/connect/how-to-connect-fed-saml-idp.md).